rorywalsh/cabbage3/README.md

 ```

 Valid targets are:
 * `CabbageApp` : The VSCode service app.
-This application is ran each time you run an instrument in vscode.
+This application is run each time you run an instrument in vscode.
-* `CabbageVST3Effect` : The VST3 plugin effect target
-* `CabbageVST3Synth` : The VST3 plugin synth target
-* `CabbageAUv2Effect` : The AUv2 plugin effect target
+* `CabbagePluginEffect` : Plugin effect targets
-* `CabbageAUv2Synth` : The AUv2 plugin synth target
+* `CabbagePluginSynth` : Plugin synth targets

 ### Getting started with Cabbage3

 Temporary docs for Cabbage 3 are available [here](https://rorywalsh.github.io/cabbage3website/docs/intro).
-These docs will be merged in to the main Cabbage website when the first release is made public.
+These docs will be merged to the main Cabbage website when the first release is made public.